nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* NUS computer science university students
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contacts of friends and staff
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: Through an address book, this product aims to store information, such as faculty, course, frequency of meeting, phone numbers, etc, of friends or staff, so that the student will be able to remember and refer when needed.
+Manage contacts faster than a typical mouse/GUI driven app

 ### User stories